 Macsherry Library provides access to the Internet as a source of information providing education, communication, and cultural enrichment for both the community and visitors to the area.
 The user should be aware that there is much inappropriate and inaccurate information to be found on the Internet.
 There is also valuable, accurate, and current information provided thereon.
 We do not monitor or control information accessible through the Internet and do not accept responsibility for its content.
 The Internet is a rapidly changing global entity currently unregulated by any government or organization.
-It is the responsibility of parents to understand the potential for harm provided by chat rooms and inappropriate sites and to supervise their childrens use of the computers.
+It is the responsibility of parents to understand the potential for harm provided by chat rooms and inappropriate sites and to supervise their children’s use of the computers.
 Parents/guardians of children under 13 are required to accompany their child and supervise the childs use of the librarys Internet computers.
 During periods of heavy use, adults (18 years and older) will receive priority for computer use.
 Any student doing school work will enjoy the same privilege.
-There are currently seven computers available for Internet access, word processing, printing, or other applications.
+There are currently four computers available for Internet access, word processing, printing, or other applications.
 Two laptop connections, two printers and a scanner are also available.
-Computer games are on the childrens room computers.
-Data discs and printed materials are available at the desk.
-Prices are as determined by the Board.
 There is video surveillance of the computer room.
 The library reserves the right to use content filtering software and also to monitor usage as necessary to ensure smooth operations and acceptable use.
 The library will set quotas for and monitor access time.

 ACCEPTABLE USER POLICY